GoogleChrome/developer.chrome.com/site/en/blog/privacy-sandbox-office-hours-1/index.md

 how they work and how developers can test new features.
 Office hours will be offered in multiple time zones and languages.

-## Available Chrome developer office hours
+## Available office hours

+Our first session is this week, followed by additional sessions next week.
+Find a time that's best for you.

 ### Session A: AMER and EMEA-friendly time, in English
 * April 20th at 7:00 am PT